jcurl/RJCP.DLL.SerialPortStream/README.md

 done.
 A Read buffer may be 5MB.
 The background thread will read from the serial port when ever data arrives and buffers into the 5MB.

-So long as the I/O thread in .NET an execute every 100-200ms, it can continue to read data from the driver.
+So long as the I/O thread in .NET can execute every 100-200ms, it can continue to read data from the driver.
 Your own application doesn't need to keep to such difficult time constraints.
 Such issues typically arise in Automation type environments where a computer has many different peripherals.
 So long as the process doesn't block, your main application might sleep for 10 seconds and